- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair growth, and acne.

 Do I need to follow a diet that is extra high in protein?

-No. Really high protein diets (such as the Atkins diet) are not a good diet option for teens because they can be low in some important nutrients such as fiber, the B vitamins, and vitamin C. It's also important to remember that even if you limit your carbohydrate intake, overeating fat or protein can cause weight gain.
-You should aim for a diet that has a balance of protein, healthy carbohydrates, and some fat.
+No. Really high protein diets (such as the Atkins diet) are not a good diet option for teens because they can be low in some important nutrients such as fiber, the B vitamins, and vitamin C. It’s also important to remember that even if you limit your carbohydrate intake, overeating fat or protein can cause weight gain.
+You should aim for a way of eating that has a balance of protein, healthy carbohydrates, and some fat.

 What does low glycemic index mean?

 Glycemic index is a term used to describe how a food affects blood sugar.
 The higher a food raises blood sugar, the higher the glycemic index.
 High–fiber carbs have a lower glycemic index than sugary or refined carbs.
 Combining a carbohydrate food with another food can lower the glycemic index because it allows your body to absorb the carbohydrate more slowly.
 For example, if you have a piece of candy immediately after a meal it will not raise your blood sugar as high as it would if you ate the candy on its own between meals.

 If I choose the right foods, do I still need to be worried about my portion sizes?